Rafig Babayev: Biography

 Rafig Babayev, one of the Azerbaijani coryphaeus, was born on March 31, 1936, in Baku, in a large musical family.
-Rafig's father, Farzi Babayev, was imprisoned by Soviet authorities and he was brought up by mother, Shahbeyim, in poverty, together with his three sisters and brother.
+Rafig's father, Farzi Babayev, was imprisoned by Soviet authorities and he was brought up by his mother, Shahbeyim, in poverty, together with his three sisters and brother.
 Four children of the family, including Rafig Babayev, later became professional musicians.
 Rafig Babayev got his first musical education at a special musical school (1943–1950) and later entered fortepiano class of Baku Musical School named after Asaf Zeynally (1950–1954).
 Being a student of the school, he worked as a musical instructor of an instrumental ensemble, was keen on jazz music and became proficient in improvisation art.
 Composition of American jazz pianist Bill Evans was also included in his graduation examination program besides classic music.
 So Rafig Babayev's career as a jazz musician began.
 Graduating from Azerbaijan State Conservatory named after Uzeyir Hajibeyov in 1959, Rafig Babayev entirely devoted himself to jazz music, became musical manager of jazz-instrumental group, with which he went on a long tour throughout the Soviet Union.
 In 1966, he made acquaintance with singer Rashid Behbudov, who established the Music Theatre.
 Rashid Behbudov invited Rafig Babayev to be a musical manager of the Music Theatre and they prepared a great dramatized concert program.
 In this period Rafig Babayev continued his creative activity in the sphere of jazz music, always participating at jazz festivals.
 In 1967, Rafig Babayev's ensemble became a laureate of the International Jazz Festival in Tallinn.
 Rafig Babayev's composition, which was performed in harmony of "Bayati - Kurd" mugham was especially mentioned.